lamarios/unifi-throughput-ncurses/README.md

 ## Dependencies

-- ncurse needs to be installed
+- libncurses 5 needs to be installed

 ## Installation